Experienced Family

 Hire an Experienced Attorney for Child Custody Assistance

-Your lawyer will know all of the techniques used to achieve sole custody.
-In addition, your lawyer can give you an honest evaluation of whether sole custody is possible in your case.
-For more information, contact The Law Office of Stephen Vertucci, LLC to request a consultation with one of our child custody lawyers.
+An attorney can also give you an honest assessment of whether sole custody is realistic under the facts of your case.
+To learn more, contact The Law Office of Stephen Vertucci, LLC to request a consultation with one of our child custody lawyers.

 Contact Us to Request a Consultation